dolphindb/release/1.10/README.md

 * Temporal type conversion functions now support tuple as the input.
 The functions involved include: `date`, `month`, `year`, `hour`, `minute`, `second`, `time` ,`datetime`,`datehour`,`timestamp`,`nanotime`,`nanotimestamp`,`weekday`,`dayOfWeek`,`dayOfYear`,`dayOfMonth`,`quarterOfYear`,`monthOfYear`,`weekOfYear`,`hourOfDay`,`minuteOfHour`,`secondOfMinute`,`millisecond`,`microsecond`,`nanosecond`. (**1.10.12**)
 * Improved the stability of the distributed database.
 Specifically, improved the stability of transaction resolution when the chunk versions are inconsistent; reduced the chances that heartbeat transmission is delayed. (**1.10.12**)
 * The parameter 'groupingCol' of function `contextby` is allowed to be an empty array. (**1.10.12**)
+* Use `OpenBLAS` and LAPACK to improve the performance of the following matrix related functions: inverse, solve, det and cholesky.
+When used on a large matrix, the performance of these functions is improved by 10 to 50 times. (**1.10.13**)
+* The function `lu` can decompose a matrix that is not a square matrix. (**1.10.13**)
+* Added a label 'partitionTypeName' to the output of function `schema` to describe the partition type.(**1.10.13**)
+* Functions `in` and `find` support searching for key values in keyed tables and indexed in-memory tables.(**1.10.13**)
+* Added an optional parameter 'sharedName' to function `syncDict`.
+If it is specified, the dictionary will be shared across all sessions on the node. (**1.10.13**)
+* Added 2 columns ('createTime' and 'lastActiveTime') to the output of function `getSessionMemoryStat` to record the session creation time and the last access time respectively.
+Corrected the value of the column 'remotePort'.(**1.10.13**)
+* Added 2 columns ('remoteIP' and 'remotePort') to the output of function `getConsoleJobs`. (**1.10.13**)
+* Function `backup` now supports parallel backup to improve efficiency.(**1.10.13**)
+* When a constant is assigned to a variable, an object will be copied to avoid the reduction in system efficiency caused by concurrent modification of the reference count during multi-threaded parallel computing. (**1.10.13**)
+* Improved the stability of the implementation of the RAFT consensus protocol.(**1.10.13**)
+* Used TCMalloc to manage the in-memory pool, which improved in-memory allocation efficiency, especially the allocation efficiency of small in-memory during multi-threaded parallel computing.
+Meanwhile, two problems were solved, firstly, the situation where the actual memory occupied by DolphinDB exceeds the set value of the configuration parameter maxMemSize, and secondly, the OOM issue where there is still in-memory remaining when creating a string. (**1.10.14**)
+* When using the function `saveText`, the maximum precision of a double type variable retains 15 digits. (**1.10.14**)
+* Imported an optional parameter 'useSystemTime' in crossSectionalAggregator.
+When it set to false, the output calculation time is the time of the event itself.
+This function could better support the playback of historical data for simulation. (**1.10.14**)
+* Use the logarithmic form of likelihood when using gaussianNB moudle for classification prediction, that makes it possible to use the model for classification in high-dimensional situations. (**1.10.14**)
+* Improved performance of `pca` function as changed to use the svd algorithm of lapack. (**1.10.14**)
+* Added parameter 'regularizationCoeff' to function `logisticRegression`.(**1.10.14**)
+* The configuration parameter 'dfsReplicaReliabilityLevel' now can take the value of 2, which means the replicas are distributed to different machines if resources permit. (**1.10.14**)

+* 允许三个以上参数的自定义聚合函数在dolphindb.dos中声明map reduce和running aggregation的实现。(**1.10.15**)
+* 大幅提升了有问题的数据节点重新接入集群后数据恢复的性能。避免了个别分区由于数据恢复时间过长导致的写入中断。(**1.10.15**)
+* Can subscribe to a DolphinDB stream table from external network. (**1.10.15**)
+* The TCP_USER_TIMEOUT parameter can be enabled for the socket connection between the API and DolphinDB server.
+If high-availability is enabled in Linux version, after enabling TCP_USER_TIMEOUT, the client and peer server can more quickly detect the failure of the data node due to power outage. (**1.10.16**)
+* The socket connection on the server side enables the TCP keep-alive mechanism (SO_KEEPALIVE).
+When the client is accidentally disconnected, it can be detected more promptly to release the connection and recover resources.  (**1.10.16**)
+* When copying a matrix, the row and column labels of the matrix are also copied. (**1.10.17**)
+*
 > Bug Fixes

 * Fixed the problem that the performance of function `backup` deteriorates after running for a period of time.